Last Updated: March 21, 2022

 Get people on board before opening.
 Look for proactive and trustworthy associates.
 Liquor stores have historically struggled more than other businesses with lackadaisical or even criminal staff.
 Save yourself stress and time down the road by investing in your staff at the beginning.
 Many customers also look for suggestions and direction in their local liquor store.
 Your employees can help you set your store apart from the rest with great customer service.

 Wine and cheese tastings are always a fun way to get more people in the door.
 Bring in product representatives or sponsors to educate your staff and your customers on some of your inventory.
 Look into ways you can get your store more noticed in the community.
 Sponsor a softball team, go to local markets and festivals, or team up with neighboring businesses.

 11. Get Online and Start a Website

 This list covers a few of the basics but there is, of course, more to be done to get your liquor store up and off the ground.
-If you’re interested in finding out more about how your POS system can help your small business, check out KORONA.
-Our liquor store pos system is in thousands of stores across the world and is one of the best in the field.
+If you’re interested in finding out more about how your POS system can help your small business, check out KORONA POS.
+Our liquor POS system is in thousands of stores across the world and is one of the best in the field.
 And if you’re thinking about other types of retail stores, check out our other guides below:

 Tell us a little bit about your business and explore all features that KORONA POS has to offer.
 And there’s no commitment or credit card required.